amatgil/amatgil.github.io/README.md

 Encara no hi ha res interessant, per aquesta zona

+NO AI WAS USED FOR ANY PURPOSE IN THE CREATION OF THIS PROJECT

 ## TODO
 - [X] Footer amb informació de contacte (nom, github/lab, etc.)